 - Qualitative semi-structured interviews: 40+ interviews by videoconference, phone or mail have been conducted.
 In the context of Covid-19 pandemic, workshops and focus groups could not be organized.

 An introductory note has been validated by the steering committee and the Minister in Nov.
 2020, it is available here in EN; a FR version and a NL version are also available with the kind support of Enabel.

-The next steps of the research include the distribution of a survey to a wide range of Belgium Development Stakeholders, in order to identify best practices and lessons learned with respect to HRBAD, whether or not it is labelled so.
-In order to access the survey, click here.
+A survey has been distributed to a wide range of Belgium Development Stakeholders, in order to identify best practices and lessons learned with respect to HRBAD, whether or not it is labelled so.